 Figure 1.
-Sample location map for waters collected in the Turkana Basin, 2016–2021
+Sample location map for waters collected in the Turkana Basin from 2016 to 2021.

 2 Materials and Methods

-Waters analyzed in this study were collected between September 2016 and January 2020 by the authors and collaborators working with the Turkana Basin Institute (TBI).
+Waters analyzed in this study were collected between September 2016 and January 2020 by the authors and collaborators working at the Turkana Basin Institute (TBI) Turkwel and Ileret field stations.
 Kale Beach, our most frequently visited Lake Turkana water sampling site, is a section of lake shore approximately 35 km south of the Omo River delta.
-All lake samples from Kale Beach and other sites were taken near shore, in areas where lake depth ranged from 1–2 m.
+All lake samples from Kale Beach and other sites were taken near shore, in areas where lake depth ranged from 1–2 m and within or just beyond the shore wave zone.
 River water samples from the Turkwel River were collected close to the river’s center line, where flow was moderate, and water was at least 0.5 m deep.
 The Omo River was sampled from the shore under low-flow, sediment-rich water conditions.
 Precipitation was collected intermittently, as rainfall sufficient to yield a ~2 mL sample is infrequent.
-Available containers for rainwater were checked and emptied into vials immediately after rainfall ceased in order to minimize surface evaporation.
-Two of the precipitation samples were stored overnight in a vial that was loosely sealed; when analyzed, these samples were shown to have abnormally low δD values, and thus have been excluded from the discussion due to inconsistent preparation and evident isotopic exchange with air in the collection vial.
+Available containers for rainwater were checked and emptied into vials immediately after rainfall ceased in order to minimize surface evaporation from the collectors.
+Two of the precipitation samples were stored overnight in a vial that was loosely sealed (); when analyzed, these samples were shown to have abnormally low δD values, and thus have been excluded from the discussion due to inconsistent preparation and evident isotopic exchange with air in the collection vial.
 Some precipitation samples were collected from the roof gutters at TBI-Ileret and TBI-Turkwel, or from an access point where rainwater flows from the roof into the building cisterns.
-This style of collection implies that building roofs were saturated with rainwater, which is only possible during a relatively heavy rain event.
+This style of collection implies that building roofs were saturated with rainwater, which is only possible during a heavy rain event.

 With exception of the aforementioned precipitation samples, water samples were collected using 5 ml plastic syringes and filtered through 0.45 μm PTFE filters into 2 mL glass vials with plastic displacement caps for transport and storage.
 Vials were sealed in individual Whirl-pak bags to prevent evaporation or water loss during transport, which was replaced by parafilm upon return to the laboratory.
 Some samples, noted in Table S1, were not filtered in the field but contained no visible algal growth or sediment (suspended or settled).
 These were filtered in the laboratory before isotopic analysis.